 The top 5 trending articles from around the industry last week

 Good morning MRR!
-We hope you had a fantastic weekend, we are returning to the Weekly Recap to make sure you are always getting the top news delivered to you both daily, as well as a full recap every Monday.
+We hope you had a fantastic weekend and are ready for Day 1 of Hall of Flowers in Santa Rosa.
 Without any further delay, let’s get you caught up on the top stories from the past week so that you are in the know.

 As always you can click on the image after the preview to read the original article.